loyola-chicago-english/graduate-handbook/handbook.md

 Students requesting extensions must fill out the request form in [GSPS].
 The GPD will review the request before it is sent on to the Graduate School.

-### Application for Degree

-It is the exclusive responsibility of all graduate students to inform the Graduate School office of their intention to graduate with an M.A. or Ph.D. degree.
-Once you have determined when you will receive your degree, you must file the "Application for Graduation" with the Graduate School several months before the graduation date.
-See the [Key Dates and Deadlines].

 ## Assistantship and Fellowship Support